TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/enforced-timeout-tyk-oas.md

 ## Configuring an enforced timeout in the API Designer

-Adding the enforced timeout to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:
+Adding the enforced timeout to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

 #### Step 1: Add an endpoint